| Title: | Calculating Optimum Sampling Effort in Community Ecology |

 method |

-If the method is "both", then a composite with power curves and a
+If method = "both": a composite figure with both the power curve and the

 Edlin Guerra-Castro ([email protected]), Arturo Sanchez-Porras